-Within the growing enrollment is growth in the number of students with additional needs.
-Students who are English Language Learners represent nearly 28 percent of the total enrollment.
+The growing enrollment includes growth in the number of students with additional needs.
+English Learner students represent nearly 31 percent of total enrollment.
 As a response to the educational needs of this group of students, ACPS offers the International Academy program at T.C.
 Williams High School and Francis Hammond Middle School.
-This program is designed especially for recent immigrants.
+This program is designed especially for recent immigrants with minimal or no English skills.
 Students in this program are learning the English language while working towards an on-time high school graduation to prepare them for college and careers.